Trails to Freedom

 Sarah grew up in Tasmania where she developed her love for the outdoors, particularly hiking and skiing.
 She has lived in Italy for twenty years.
 Along the way, she collected a Masters in Italian Studies from UC Berkeley (California) and a PhD in Italian History from Sydney University.
 During her time in Italy, she has had extensive experience guiding and administrating cultural tours for a number of American and English travel companies and universities.
 Sarah is a great cook and an enthusiastic chorister.
 She currently lives with her husband Roberto and young son on a small farm in southern Umbria, where, among other things, she is honing her skills in growing and producing olive oil.

 Because several of the legs do not have car access, you will need to carry your own gear for the week.
 We will provide you with a comprehensive (and proscriptive) list of what is required (nothing more and nothing less!).
-The first requirement is a good quality 40 litre backpack.
+The first requirement is a good quality 35 to 40 litre backpack.
 The total loaded weight should be no more than 12 kilos.

 Booking conditions